 Strategic corporate development

-Except where stated as otherwise, the source of all information is Aviva Investors Global Services Limited (“Aviva Investors”) as at 30 September 2019.
-Unless stated other- wise any views and opinions expressed are those of Aviva Investors.
-They should not be viewed as indicating any guarantee of return from an investment managed by Aviva Investors nor as advice, nor to be relied on for the purpose of making investment decisions.
+Except where stated, the source of information is Aviva Investors Global Services Limited (AIGSL).
+Not to be viewed as indicating any guarantee of return from an investment managed by Aviva Investors nor as advice, nor to be relied on for the purpose of making investment decisions.